Plenary sessions

 Plenary II: Development Across Scales: From Fertilization to Tissues to Animals

-The principles of development form the cornerstone of our expanding knowledge in health and disease.
-This session will cover studies across model systems and learn insights from gene, cell to tissue levels.
+The principles of development form the cornerstone of our expanding knowledge of health and disease.
+This session will cover studies across model systems, offering insights from the gene, cell, tissue, and animal levels.

 Misao Fujita, MS, MPH, PhD